-A full set of Detailed Drawings for the Proposed Rehabilitation Works Methodologies are included in Appendix D.
+A full set of Detailed Drawings for the Proposed Rehabilitation Works Methodologies are included in Appendix D. Figure 10 to Figure 13 below illustrates rehabilitation methodologies while Figure 14 to Figure 15 illustrates the extent of rehabilitation measures at Bunahinly-Kilgarvan Bog sites.

-1.Regular Drain Blocking (3/100m)
+1. Regular Drain Blocking (3/100m)